Anuradhapura, Sri Lanka

 What should I wear when visiting Anuradhapura?

-Dress conservatively - cover shoulders and knees.
-White or light-colored clothing is preferred but not mandatory.
-Remove shoes before entering temples.
+Dress conservatively — cover shoulders and knees at all religious sites.
+White or light-colored clothing is preferred (and traditional for temple visits) but not mandatory.
+You must remove shoes before entering temple grounds and sacred areas.
+Carry a pair of socks to protect your feet from hot ground during midday.

 Can I combine Anuradhapura with Sigiriya?